inderajith/eventus/README.md

 # eventus

-This is more like meetup and eventbrite app,  we integrate all the popular event finding apps using their API provided
+An web app which integrates all the popular event finding apps such as eventful, predictHQ, etc.. using their API services.